Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: A relative large deviation result and Cram er's theorem

-We now formulate a weaker version of \Cref{main_thm}, one where we relax the properties under consideration such that only the moment-generating function $t \mapsto \E{e^{\langle t, X\rangle}}$ for $t \in G^*_+$ matters.
-It has turned out to be convenient to phrase this result also only in the more specific case of topological vector spaces.
+We now formulate a weaker version of \Cref{main_thm}, one where we relax the properties under consideration such that only the moment-generating function $t \mapsto \E{e^{\langle t, X\rangle}}$ for $t \in G^*_+$ matters, corresponding to the max-temperate part of $\Proj{G_+}$.
+This will provide another perspective on our results in the form of a relative large deviation result, where the decay probabilities of two random walks are compared to each other.
+It has turned out to be convenient to phrase this result only in the more specific case of topological vector spaces rather than general topological abelian groups.

 The advantages of the following result over \Cref{main_thm} are that it is somewhat easier to state, that it is closer to traditional large deviation theory, and that it makes more explicit how our results can be thought of as a duality between the asymptotic behaviour of random walks and the moment-generating or cumulant-generating function.